-- The Fund for Education Abroad scholarship application for Fall 2017, Summer 2017 or Spring 2018 will open on November 16, 2016.
-Deadline is January 11, 8:59 PM PT, 2017.
+The Fund for Education Abroad scholarship application for Fall 2019, Summer 2019 or Spring 2020 will open in mid November.
+Deadline will be in early January.

-Students applying for Fall 2017 programs should look into scholarship funding early as it may have an impact on the program you choose.
+Students applying for Fall 2019 programs should look into scholarship funding early as it may have an impact on the program you choose.
 Mark deadlines on your calendar now, even if not sure of the program, so that you don’t miss out on funding opportunities.
 Some deadlines are up to a year prior to participation and you will want to mark important dates on your calendar so you don’t miss out.

 Check this page periodically because we add information whenever we learn of new options.

 Scripps financial aid awards for merit and need-based scholarships, grants, and loans can be applied to approved semester study abroad and US internship programs as in every other semester on campus.
 Work-study funds from the federal government are not awarded for overseas programs, but a student may be able to earn as much of their work-study award for the year during their semester in Claremont for personal expenses during the time abroad.
 Students participating on the American University Washington Internship program or the Spelman College exchange may be able to earn their work-study funds while enrolled at those schools.